 And you will be glad that you did it. 🙂

-I hope this step-by-step guide for ruthless decluttering was helpful, and it inspired you to try it out!
+I hope this step-by-step guide for ruthless decluttering was helpful and inspired you to try it out!

 Let me know in the comment section if I missed something or if you want to add any additional tips.